-The drilling program was very successful in that the first drill hole completed, intersected massive sulphide mineralisation.
-This result subsequently led to an extensive drilling campaign in efforts to determine the size and grade of the new discovery as well as the limits of mineralisation.
-Of the 113 historic drill holes completed by Getty Mining and Chevron Resources, 74 of them intersected massive sulphide mineralisation bearing significant Zn-Pb-Cu-Ag-Au values.
-Mineralisation from this drilling was traced over a 900 metre strike length and to a vertical depth of 750 metres.
+The drilling program was very successful in that the first drill hole completed, intersected massive sulphide mineralization.
+This result subsequently led to an extensive drilling campaign in efforts to determine the size and grade of the new discovery as well as the limits of mineralization.
+Of the 113 historic drill holes completed by Getty Mining and Chevron Resources, 74 of them intersected massive sulphide mineralization bearing significant Zn-Pb-Cu-Ag-Au values.
+Mineralization from this drilling was traced over a 900 metre strike length and to a vertical depth of 750 metres.

-The data from most of these drill holes are utilised in the Mineral Resource estimate documented in this report.
+The data from most of these drill holes are utilised in the Mineral Resource estimate documented in the Pickett Mountain Technical Report.
 The historic drill core samples were cut in half using a diamond saw and sent to Skyline Laboratories in Tuscon, Arizona for analyses.
 Copper, lead, and zinc were analysed by atomic absorption spectrometry (AA) while gold and silver were analysed utilising fire-assay techniques.
 High-grade copper, lead, and zinc assays, obtained by AA, were checked routinely using wet chemistry techniques.